-Follow RDP best practices: This includes auditing your network for systems using RDP, closing unused RDP ports, applying multi-factor authentication (MFA) when possible and tracking RDP login attempts.
-It’s important to take these measures considering the amount of attacks launched through RDP.
+Follow Remote Desktop Protocol (RDP) best practices: This includes auditing your network for systems using RDP, closing unused RDP ports, applying multi-factor authentication (MFA) when possible and tracking RDP login attempts.

 Develop a disaster response plan: A ransomware attack can create chaos within an organization.
 That’s why it’s essential to be proactive and have an incident response plan in place that includes your response and notification procedures.
 Consider including the name of a reputable IT support service or data recovery specialist as part of your plan.

 For additional security best practices, see the FBI’s ransomware overview or the Cybersecurity & Infrastructure Security Agency (CISA) Ransomware Guide.

 Organizations victimized by a ransomware attack face difficult choices.
 If your organization is a victim, the FBI recommends contacting your local FBI office.
 You can also report the crime to the Internet Crime Complaint Center (IC3), CISA or a Secret Service Field Office.
 Individuals who experience an attack should also alert their Morgan Stanley Financial Advisor.

 Reporting attacks helps provide investigators with the information needed to track and punish ransomware attackers and deter future attacks.